frangrolemund/samples/README.md

 ## [ChatSeal](./ChatSeal)

 App for delivering secure chat over Twitter using steganography, built in the iOS4-7 timeframe.
-It was in the App Store for a brief period.
+It was published and in the App Store for a brief period and worked successfully with Twitter back then.